 36. ‘model identifier’ means the code, usually alphanumeric, which distinguishes a specific local space heater model from other models with the same trade mark or manufacturer’s name;

-37. ‘moisture content’ means the mass of water in the fuel in relation to the total mass of the fuel as used in the local space heater.
+37. ‘moisture content’ means the mass of water in the fuel in relation to the total mass of the fuel as used in the local space heater;

+38. ‘off mode’ means a mode in which the local space heater is connected to the mains power source and is not providing any function; the following shall also be considered as off mode:

+(a) conditions providing only an indication of off-mode condition;

+(b) conditions providing only functionalities intended to ensure electromagnetic compatibility pursuant to Directive 2014/30/EU of the European Parliament and of the Council;

+39. ‘active mode’ means a mode in which the local space heater is providing heat as set out in Article 2(1) of this Regulation;

+40. ‘iddle mode’ means a mode in which the local space heater is connected to the mains power source and is able to automatically activate another function when the conditions previously set by the user for the activation of that function are reached;

+41. ‘networked standby’ means a mode in which the local space heater is able to activate another function by way of a remotely initiated trigger from a network connection;

+42. ‘reactivation function’ means a function facilitating the activation of other functions by remote switch, including active mode.

 ANNEX II Ecodesign requirements

-1. Specific ecodesign requirements for seasonal space heating energy efficiency
+1. Requirements for seasonal space heating energy efficiency

-Local space heaters shall comply with the following requirements from 1 January 2018:
+From [OP – please insert date – entry into force of this Regulation], the following requirements shall apply:

-(i) seasonal space heating energy efficiency of open fronted local space heaters using gaseous or liquid fuel shall not be less than 42%;
+(i) seasonal space heating energy efficiency of open combustion, open fronted local space heaters shall not be less than 42%;

-(ii) seasonal space heating energy efficiency of closed fronted, local space heaters using gaseous or liquid fuel shall not be less than 72%;
+(ii) seasonal space heating energy efficiency of closed fronted open combustion local space heaters and balanced flue closed combustion local space heaters shall not be less than 72%;

-(iii) seasonal space heating energy efficiency of electric portable local space heaters shall not be less than 36%;
+(iii) seasonal space heating energy efficiency of electric portable local space heaters shall not be less than 43,6%;